 Students in engineering, engineering technology, computer science, data science, safety, or industrial hygiene programs are eligible to apply.
 Freshmen, sophomores, and juniors in college, as well as seniors who want to go to graduate school, can apply.

-The applicant must be enrolled full-time in a four-year undergraduate (minimum of 12 credits) or graduate program (minimum of 8 credits) at a recognized North American university.
+The applicant must be enrolled full-time in a four-year undergraduate program (minimum of 12 credits) or a graduate program (minimum of 8 credits) at an accredited North American university.
 The applicant should have a cumulative GPA of at least 2.5 on a scale of 4.0.

 Center for Women in Technology (CWIT) Scholars Program at UMBC